‘Rife’ cocaine use reported in U.K. Parliament — just as Boris Johnson announces crackdown on drug crime

 Johnson has been asked about the party and has not denied it took place.

-His critics have called for an investigation — and the questions have not stopped.
-The Green Party lawmaker Caroline Lucas suggests that failure to offer a proper defense of Downing Street strengthens the case for an investigation.

-The government’s police minister, Kit Malthouse, was asked about the alleged holiday party on Sky News in an exchange that the Guardian described as “the interview challenge from hell — defending Downing Street’s threadbare and incoherent line on the No 10 Christmas parties last year that appeared to break lockdown rules.”
+The government’s police minister, Kit Malthouse, was asked about the alleged holiday party on Sky News.
 First, Malthouse said he was not sure there was a party.
 Then he said he knew “nothing about it but I’ve been assured by 10 Downing Street that no rules were broken, if there was a gathering of any kind.”

 He also said “the police will have a look” to see whether any rules were broken.